-Click the Sort By HWID button and notice how the data are sorted by HWID with 101 Berg, Alex at the top.
+- 14. Click the Sort By Name button and notice how the data are sorted by Name with 136 Ben Apple at the top. - Click the Sort By HWID button and notice how the data are sorted by HWID with 101 Berg, Alex at the top.

-- v.
+- r.
 Macros can be used to move to specific places in a worksheet with the click of a button.
 This is useful for large worksheets where scrolling would be time consuming.
 To see how this works, do the following: - 1.
 On the Developer tab, in the Code group, click Record Macro. - 2.
-In the Macro name: box, type GoToGrades and then click OK. - 3.
+In the Macro name: box, type GoTo Grades and then click OK. - 3.
 In the Name Box, type fx500 and tap Enter.
 This will move the active cell to a place far away from the cell you want to go to.
 This is needed because if the active cell is close to the target cell Excel may not adjust the screen properly. - 4.
 In the name box, type ag1 and tap Enter.
 This is where you want to be. - 5.
 Click the Developer tab and click Stop Recording. - 6.
 Create a button with the label Go To Grades and assign this new macro to it.
 Drag the button so it is just below the Sort By HWID button. - 7.
-Try your new macro by making C11 active and then clicking the Grades button to make AG1 active.
+Try your new macro by making C11 active (tab Ctrl + Home) and then clicking the Go To Grades button to make AG1 active.

-- w.
+- s.
 Enter formulas that summarize the total points for students in different colleges and at different academic levels by doing the following: - 1.
 In D3, enter a formula that will display the number of CLA students in the gradebook.
 Since you want the NUMBER of students who meet a certain criterion, COUNTIF would be a good choice.
 Because you are going to fill this formula down, be sure to use \$ where appropriate.
-39 - 2.
+38 - 2.
 Fill down the formula in D3 to D8 and preserve the formatting.

-^{39 =}COUNTIF(\$D\$11:\$D\$50,C3)
+^{38 =}COUNTIF(\$D\$11:\$D\$50,C3)

 3. In E3, enter a formula that will display the average total points of CLA students.
-Since you want the AVERAGE of students who meet a certain criterion, AVERAGEIF would be a good choice.
+Since you want the AVERAGE of students who meet a certain criterion, AVERAGEIFS would be a good choice.